bakks/butterfish/README.md

                                    Model for when the user manually enters a prompt.
   -r, --reasoning-effort="medium"
-                                   Reasoning effort for shell prompting and Goal Mode.
-Ignored for autosuggest and
+                                   Reasoning effort for shell prompting, Agent
+                                   Mode, and Action Mode.
+Ignored for
+                                   autosuggest and
                                    automatically disabled for models that don't
                                    support reasoning.
   -A, --autosuggest-disabled       Disable autosuggest.